adeich/adeich.github.io/_posts/2019-08-12-modelling-parking-ticket-times.md

 ## Simulation results

-However, this view of the data does not allow us to figure out what the odds are of getting a parking ticket at specific times of being over-parked.
-For that, here is a plot of the CDF (cumulative distribution function), which tells you the probability (expressed as a percentage) of getting a ticket after given number of minutes after the two-hour mark.
+For visualizing the probability of getting a ticket as a function of how long we're over-parked, here is a plot of the CDF (cumulative distribution function), which tells you the probability (expressed as a percentage) of getting a ticket after given number of minutes after the two-hour mark.

+There are different lines for different values of $$\sigma$$, the noisiness away from perfect periodicity by the PEV.

 ![CDF for long times](/images/parking_CDF_plot_1.png 'title'){: .align-center}